Cathedral School of Lucknow: Current situation

 Religious instruction is given to the Catholic students and moral education is given to the non-Catholics.
 English has been made the only language for conversation but Hindi is also used during Hindi periods.
 The institution conducts classes from Nursery to Class XII to preparing students for the Certificate Examination of the CBSE, New Delhi.

 Controversies

-On 3 December 2016, a boy named Lalit shot himself with his father's service revolver after the school principal and physical education teacher allegedly humiliated and beaten him after his bike accidentally ramped up with a rickshaw.
+On 3 December 2016, a boy named Lalit shot himself with his father's service revolver after the school principal and physical education teacher allegedly humiliated and beat him after his bike accidentally ramped up with a rickshaw.
 His father later filed an FIR and the two accused were subsequently arrested.

 In 2020 an ex-teacher filed an FIR against the school for discrimination based on religious after he asked for promotion but was instead removed.